ocean-project/OC-tax-toggle/readme.txt

 == Description ==

-For using this plugin you can use a Including tax and Excluding Tax
+For using this plugin you can use a Including tax and Excluding Tax (Using a Sortcode [tax_toggle])

 == Changelog ==
 = 1.0 =